 Sentinel-2 Data Availability

-Sentinel-2 datasets with sensing date before 30 June 2019 are stored on the ONDA Archive.
+Sentinel-2 datasets with sensing date older than three months are stored on the ONDA Archive.